Christopher-06/Lunar-Lander-Deep-Q-Learning/README.md

 # Lunar-Lander-Deep-Q-Learning
-This is my approach for OpenAI`s Lunar-Lander game.
-I used Pytorch with my GPU`s
+This is my approach for OpenAI's Lunar-Lander game.
+I used Pytorch and for performance reasons my NVIDIA GPU